akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - Hi, Can we use with [hot](where_to_use) water?
 (From geyser)
 - Can we use it before our [RO](where_to_use) water [purifier](where_to_use)?
 - Can this be fix on hot and cold water [mixer](where_to_use)?
+- does shower filter works with hot water?

 ## intent:Gaurantee_details
 - what is the [guarantee](gaurantee_details) of the product?